Skip to main content

 For instance, during development, you may want your project to connect to a local development database running on your machine, but in production, you may prefer it to connect to the production database.
 Similarly, in development, you may want to use a test Stripe account, while in production, your app should use a real Stripe account.

-While some env vars are required by Wasp, such as the database connection or secrets for social auth, you can also define your env vars for any other useful purposes.
+While some env vars are required by Wasp, such as the database connection or secrets for social auth, you can also define your env vars for any other useful purposes, and then access them in the code.

 In Wasp, you can use environment variables in both the client and the server code.